Cyber-Dani/PulseNet/README.md

 ---

+## History tab

+Every time PulseNet (re)starts, the session that just ended is archived to `sessions/`.
+Switch to the **History** tab to browse past sessions:

+- The session list shows start time, duration, average ping, loss/spike counts, and average signal, sorted newest first — the most recent session is selected automatically so you see a chart immediately.
+- Click any session to view its charts and event log read-only, exactly as they looked live.
+- **Download** produces the same `.txt` report as the live dashboard; **Delete** (or **Delete all**) removes archived sessions you no longer need.

+Sessions shorter than 5 data points aren't archived, and everything is stored locally in `sessions/` — nothing leaves your machine.

+---

+## Insights tab

+The **Insights** tab looks across all your saved sessions (up to the last 50) to surface patterns a single session can't show on its own:

+- **Event frequency over time** — a daily bar chart of loss/spike counts, to see whether things are getting better or worse.
+- **Time of day** — an hourly breakdown, useful for spotting recurring ISP congestion or maintenance windows.
+- **Local link vs. WAN vs. router** — buckets every loss/spike by likely cause, so you know whether to chase a cable or escalate to your ISP.
+- **Top correlated apps/hosts** — which app or host was most often active right around a loss or spike, across every session.
+- **Session list** — headline stats per session, linking into the History tab for a closer look.

+Needs at least two saved sessions to show anything meaningful.

+---

 ## How to start

 1. **Download the repository** — click the green **Code** button on GitHub and choose **Download ZIP**.